SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [Michael-F-Bryan/include_dir](https://github.com/Michael-F-Bryan/include_dir) - The logical evolution of the include_str macro for embedding a directory tree into your binary.
 - [vectordotdev/vector](https://github.com/vectordotdev/vector) - A high-performance observability data pipeline.
 - [influxdata/influxdb](https://github.com/influxdata/influxdb) - Scalable datastore for metrics, events, and real-time analytics
-- [typedb/typedb](https://github.com/typedb/typedb) - TypeDB: one giant leap for databases
+- [typedb/typedb](https://github.com/typedb/typedb) - TypeDB: the power of programming, in your database
 - [starlane-io/starlane](https://github.com/starlane-io/starlane) - Starlane makes it easy to deploy and interoperate with secure WebAssembly code in the cloud, the edge, desktop, mobile and IoT environments.
 - [flxzt/rnote](https://github.com/flxzt/rnote) - Sketch and take handwritten notes.
 - [facebookresearch/dachshund](https://github.com/facebookresearch/dachshund) - Dachshund is a graph mining library written in Rust.
 It provides high performance data structures for multiple kinds of graphs, from simple undirected graphs to typed hypergraphs.
 Dachshund also provi